argoproj/argo-cd/docs/proposals/proxy-extensions.md

 - The `idleConnTimeout` can be used to avoid accumulating too many goroutines waiting slow for extensions.
 In this case a proper timeout error (408) should be returned to the browser.
-- Headers, scheme, http verb and request body are forwarded as it is received by the API server to the backend service.
+- Scheme, http verb and request body are forwarded as it is received by the API server to the backend service.
+- Headers will be filtered and not forwarded as it is received in Argo CD API server.
+Sensitive headers will be removed (e.g. `Cookie`).
 - A new header is added in the forwared request (`X-Forwarded-Host`) to allow ssl redirection.
 - This proposal doesn't specify how backends should implement authz or